Halloween in the Midwest – part 3

 entering South Dakota

-We were heading towards Rapid City, that’s where we were planning to stay for the next couple of nights.
-The drive was not too long, only around 4 hours, but it was not an interstate highway which means we had to cross some towns instead of bypassing them.
-I just had to be more cautious behind the wheel.
-But it was good and interesting ride, definitely not as monotonous as in its northern namesake.
-Apart from prevalent farms along the route, there were oil fields and game reserves too.
-The landscape may be flat, but there were some trees as well.
-And everything was beautifully autumnal.
+We were heading toward Rapid City, where we planned to stay for the next couple of nights.
+The drive wasn’t too long, just around four hours, but since it wasn’t on an interstate highway, we had to pass through towns rather than bypassing them.
+That meant I needed to stay a bit more alert behind the wheel.
+Still, it was a good and interesting ride, definitely not as monotonous as in its northern namesake.
+Along the way, we passed the usual farms, but also oil fields and game reserves.
+The landscape, while mostly flat, had pockets of trees, and everything was dressed in beautiful autumn colours.
+It felt like driving through a golden postcard.

 the Nature loop